-Should the student's enrollment be terminated or should the student withdraws for any reason, all refunds will be made according to the following refund schedule.
+Should the student's enrollment be terminated or should the student withdraw for any reason, all refunds will be made according to the following refund schedule.

 - 1. Students who wish to cancel their enrollment in a course or at the school must do so in writing.
 The request must include the date of withdrawal and must be dated and signed by the student.
 This letter must be received within one week of the withdrawal (5 business days) to receive tuition reimbursement.
 Tuition reimbursement calculation will begin the day the notification is received by the school.
 It is best to hand deliver the withdrawal letter and have a copy signed by the Admissions Coordinator or mail the letter by Certified Mail, return receipt requested. - 2.
 All monies will be refunded if the school does not accept the applicant or if the student cancels within three (3) business days after both parties sign the enrollment agreement, even if instruction has begun. - 3.
-Cancellation after the third (3^{rd.}) business day, but before the first class, will result in a refund of all monies paid, with the exception of the registration fee.
+Cancellation after the third (3rd.) business day, but before the first class, will result in a refund of all monies paid, with the exception of the registration fee. - 4.
+Withdrawal after attendance has begun will result in the following refund policy